in-op/SystemExtensions/README.md

 `JaggedArray.Create`.
-All overloads allow you to generate jagged arrays with specified lengths for arrays at each dimension.
+All overloads allow you to generate jagged arrays with specified lengths for arrays in each dimension.

 ```c#
 T[][][] JaggedArray.Create<T>(